 and sugar maple leaves in the canopy seemed to glow in the dim light around us.

-The first few kilometers were very peaceful.
+The first few kilometres were very peaceful.
 We watched grey squirrels busily collecting acorns and other treats in the leaf litter, and listened to the soft, high pitched chattering of Dark-eyed Juncos, White-throated Sparrows, and Black-capped Chickadees moving through the understory.
 With the exception of one older gentleman out walking his dog, we were mostly alone with our thoughts and the crunching of faded leaves beneath our feet.

-Unfortunately a few short kilometers after leaving Saint Gregoire we began to hear the roar of the highway, and the sounds of Saint-Jean-Sur-Richelieu – a suburb in the Greater Montreal Area.
+Unfortunately a few short kilometres after leaving Saint Gregoire we began to hear the roar of the highway, and the sounds of Saint-Jean-Sur-Richelieu – a suburb in the Greater Montreal Area.
 The forest gave way to harvested corn fields, and before we knew it we were walking beside highway 133.
-The noise of the traffic was very loud, and our route was uninspiring as we essentially walked 2 km north through an industrial area to cross under the highway, and then walked back 2 km south through a neighborhood of smaller, older homes to get back to where we were – ok 6 lanes of busy highway traffic away from where we were.
+The noise of the traffic was very loud, and our route was uninspiring as we essentially walked 2 km north through an industrial area to cross under the highway, and then walked back 2 km south through a neighbourhood of smaller, older homes to get back to where we were – ok 6 lanes of busy highway traffic away from where we were.

-While this wasn't the most pleasing experience, we took a moment to remember all the times the TCT has had us cross the Trans Canada Highway simply by dashing across it and hoping for the best, or the many kilometers we've spent walking along its shoulders without the benefit of a dedicated trail, and we were very grateful for the paved cycling lane and the underpass.
+While this wasn't the most pleasing experience, we took a moment to remember all the times the TCT has had us cross the Trans Canada Highway simply by dashing across it and hoping for the best, or the many kilometres we've spent walking along its shoulders without the benefit of a dedicated trail, and we were very grateful for the paved cycling lane and the underpass.

-After crossing the highway we found ourselves in the suburban neighborhoods of Iberville.
+After crossing the highway we found ourselves in the suburban neighbourhoods of Iberville.
 Iberville was founded in 1848 under the name of Christieville, in honour of Gabriel Christie (1722-99).
 Although his father donated the land on which the town is located, Christie was a soldier in General Wolfe's British army, which took Québec in 1759.
 The name was changed to honour the military career of Le Moyen d'Iberville instead.
 I guess it is easy to understand why Christie, an Englishman, would no longer be appreciated in this area.